Akasho09/sem6/ES/endsem/instr.md

 ie M[r1]<-a
 > MOV A, direct → Move direct address content to accumulator.
 > MOVX A, @DPTR → Move external data memory content to accumulator.
+> MOVC A, @A+DPTR      ; Read from external ROM
+- MOVC = Move Code memory to Accumulator.
+It reads a byte from CODE (ROM) memory, not RAM, and stores it in the accumulator A.
+The address it reads from is formed by adding the contents of A to either DPTR or PC.

 - EXAMPLE :
 MOV A,#55H ;load value 55H into reg.
 A